Skip to main content

 Timeouts are **start-to-completion**: if a workflow is enqueued, the timeout does not begin until the workflow is dequeued and starts execution.
 Also, timeouts are **durable**: they are stored in the database and persist across restarts, so workflows can have very long timeouts.

 - **`withPriority(int priority)`** - May only be used when enqueuing.
-The priority of the enqueued workflow in the specified queue.
-Workflows with the same priority are dequeued in FIFO (first in, first out) order.
 Priority values can range from `1` to `2,147,483,647`, where a low number indicates a higher priority.
-Workflows without assigned priorities have the highest priority and are dequeued before workflows with assigned priorities.
+Workflows without assigned priorities are dequeued first.

 One common use-case for workflows is building reliable background tasks that keep running even when your program is interrupted, restarted, or crashes.